Kamatchi36/AI_PHASE-1/README.md

 Approach:

-         .We will investigate and experiment with fine-tuning pre-trained sentiment analysis models such as BERT (Bidirectional Encoder Representations from Transformers) and RoBERTa (A Robustly Optimized BERT Pretraining Approach).
+         ◉We will investigate and experiment with fine-tuning pre-trained sentiment analysis models such as BERT (Bidirectional Encoder Representations from Transformers) and RoBERTa (A Robustly Optimized BERT Pretraining Approach).

-         .These models have been pretrained on vast textual data and can capture complex language patterns and context, making them highly effective for sentiment analysis.
+         ◉These models have been pretrained on vast textual data and can capture complex language patterns and context, making them highly effective for sentiment analysis.

-         .Fine-tuning involves adapting these models to our specific task, which is analyzing customer sentiments regarding competitor products.
+         ◉Fine-tuning involves adapting these models to our specific task, which is analyzing customer sentiments regarding competitor products.

-         .We will explore various techniques for fine-tuning, such as adjusting hyperparameters, training on relevant data subsets, and optimizing model performance.
+         ◉We will explore various techniques for fine-tuning, such as adjusting hyperparameters, training on relevant data subsets, and optimizing model performance.

 Benefits:

-      .Fine-tuning pre-trained models can lead to more accurate sentiment predictions, improving the quality of insights generated.
+      ◉Fine-tuning pre-trained models can lead to more accurate sentiment predictions, improving the quality of insights generated.

       .By leveraging the capabilities of these advanced models, we can better capture nuances in customer feedback and provide more actionable results for marketing strategies and product enhancements.